-Donald Ratliff is a Regents' Professor Emeritus in Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Donald Ratliff is a Regents' Professor Emeritus in Stewart School of Industrial & Systems Engineering at Georgia Tech and Co-Executive Director of the Georgia Tech Panama Logistics Innovation & Research Center.

 Dr. Ratliff's research and logistics competencies include intermodal network design, supply chain integration, delivery strategies, cross docking, vender managed resupply, real-time routing, shipment planning, logistics performance measurement, and container port operations.